This song was originally by Leonard Cohen

 and many others.
 As is typical of Leonard Cohen's songs, the covers are often better sung and somehow more musical, but the original still has a sense of soul that is hard to capture.

 The song is about a complex three-way relationship, but it never quite identifies the details.
 It takes the form of a very intimate letter which is signed by "L. Cohen," which may be the singer.
-The other participant in the religion is "Jane" who is the subject of the song.
+The other participant in the relationship is "Jane" who is the subject of the song.
 The recipient of the letter is identified as "my brother, my killer," but also danced with a rose in his/her teeth, so the gender is unspecified.

 The author of the letter writes about how he forgives the recipient, how Jane has had the troubles taken from her eyes, and the author thanks the recipient for that.